Ashish110110/MLOps/Project/best_practices/code/README.md

 ### Steps to run unit tests, integration test, linting, and code formatting

-1. Make sure you are inside code directory
+1. Open SSH terminal.
+Activate virtual environment which has the libraries mentioned in Pipfile.
+Make sure you are inside **code** directory in the terminal.

 2. Execute the following command :